NikolaySuslov/krestianstvo-electric/README.md

 This repository contains the implementation of the [Croquet VM](https://en.wikipedia.org/wiki/Croquet_OS) (based on [Krestianstvo SDK 4](https://github.com/NikolaySuslov/krestianstvo) and [Virtual World Framework](https://github.com/virtual-world-framework/vwf)) in [Electric Clojure programming language](https://github.com/hyperfiddle/electric).

-Here are the first steps video with a <200 LoC classic Croquet VM implementation from Krestianstvo SDK 4.
+The big idea here is to use the Electric distributed runtime as a basis for a higher level scene graph sync abstraction for use in collaborative virtual worlds.

-https://user-images.githubusercontent.com/124158/236840769-66ac1328-136d-4a66-b01c-456ea58b71c9.mp4
+Here are the first steps video with a <200 LoC classic Croquet VM implementation from Krestianstvo SDK 4: https://user-images.githubusercontent.com/124158/236840769-66ac1328-136d-4a66-b01c-456ea58b71c9.mp4

 * In **<200 LoC** all parts of the classic **Croquet VM** are implemented, including **Reflector server**, **Virtual Time**, **Recursive Future Messages** etc. VM is distributed in a single Electric application as a **DAG**.